elbwalker/walkerOS/packages/sources/node/README.md

   destinations.
 - **Consent Management**: Manages and respects user consent, which is crucial for privacy compliance.
-- **Integration with Stacks**: Seamlessly works with walkerOS Stacks for advanced data operations.

 > Learn more in the
 > [Node Source documentation](https://www.elbwalker.com/docs/sources/node/)